MD Medical Group Investments Plc: MD Medical Group announces board of directors changes

 DJ MD Medical Group Investments Plc: MD Medical Group announces board of directors changes

-MD Medical Group Investments Plc (MDMG) MD Medical Group Investments Plc: MD Medical Group announces board of directors changes 07-March-2022 / 10:00 MSK Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
+MD Medical Group Investments Plc (MDMG) MD Medical Group Investments Plc: MD Medical Group announces board of directors changes 09-March-2022 / 16:05 MSK Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

-Kirill Dmitriev decided to step down as a member of the Company's Board of Directors.
-The changes came into effect on March 5, 2022.
+Simon Rowlands decided to step down as a member of the Company's Board of Directors.
+The changes came into effect on March 9, 2022.

 For further information please contact: